ChpcTraining/dsi_coding_school/robotics/robotic_arm_project.md

 ## Wiring

-As mention in the previous lesson, for the Gripper motor make sure connect the red pin is connected to the 3.3V power pin on the Arduino.
+As mentioned in the previous lesson

+Using the male to male jumper wires:

-And the control pin should go to pin 4 on your Arduino.
+- Connect the 3.3V pin from your Arduino to the red connector on your Gripper motor
+- Connect a GND (ground) pin from your Arduino to the brown connector on your Gripper motor
+- Connect pin 4 from your Arduino to the orange connector on your Gripper motor

 ![image](https://github.com/user-attachments/assets/736d6ac7-bf7d-42b3-abfa-6917c399f152)

 # Build the Robotic Arm: